acolytec3/ArMob/README.md

 ## Wallet Functionality

-* Drop a wallet in the `load wallet` file picker to see wallet address and balance
+- Load/unload wallet using floating action button
-* Tap `load transactions` to see all data transactions
+- Swipe left/right to see all/data tranasactions
-* Tap on any transaction to open the resource in the browser window
+- Submit data transactions to Arweave

 ## Browser functionality